THE NEW GIRL

 Anna turned out to be super creepy, but also somehow not as creepy as she could have been.
 Yeah, she put a dead cat in Lisa’s locker.
 And she probably killed her sister before assuming her identity.
 But she never really did anything of consequence to Cory.
 She tried killing him at the end when he wouldn’t let her kill Brad, but beyond that, she just didn’t feel fleshed out.
 There were plenty of opportunities for her to be more manipulative, and to maneuver Cory into protecting her from Brad earlier in the story.
 But it was clear by the end that Anna was no mastermind of anything; she was just very intent on taking on her dead sister’s identity.
 The New Girl was like a lightweight Fatal Attraction.

 I have a strong preference for supernatural horror, and I was really hoping that was where this one was going.
-It’s such a bummer when the horror story your reading for the ghosts ends up explaining away all of the ghosts.
+It’s such a bummer when the horror story you are reading about ghosts ends up explaining away all of the ghosts.
 I wanted Anna to be some kind of half-dead person draining Cory of his vitality, or maybe the real Anna’s ghost attempting to regain her life even though she was dead.
 Instead, I got a Scooby-Doo man-in-a-mask reveal.
 Anna was unmasked as the real villain who was trying to frame her brother Brad and Brad explains everything to Cory in one info-dump of a monologue right at the climax of the story.

 The unsung hero of this story is Lisa.
 She was right from the start, and she was a clear catch that Cory was oblivious to.
 She gets what she wanted in the end, but I’d like to think she can do better than Cory.
 Thankfully most high school relationships don’t last, so there is hope for her yet.